catehuang/Complexity_and_Sorting/readme.md

 5. Quick sort
 6. Our own choice of sorting algorithm

-It also comes with a recorder so that we can see the running time of each algorithm.
+It also comes with a time-keeper so that we can see the running time of each algorithm.

 <p align="right">(<a href="#top">back to top</a>)</p>